ponylang/pony-tutorial/getting-started/how-it-works.md

 This is your program!
 What the heck is it doing?

-In Pony a dot is a either a field access or a method call, much like other languages.
+In Pony a dot is either a field access or a method call, much like other languages.
 If the name after the dot has parentheses after it, it's a method call.
 Otherwise, it's a field access.

 So here, we start with a reference to `env`.
 We then lookup the field `out` on our object `env`.
 As it happens, that field represents __stdout__, i.e. usually it means printing to your console.
 Then, we call the `print` method on `env.out`.
 The stuff inside the parentheses are the arguments to the function.
 In this case, we are passing a __string literal__, i.e. the stuff in double quotes.